mlevison/APR-Markdown-Export/post/deal-with-bad-scrum-user-stories-as-a-scrummaster/index.md

   - "scrummaster"
   - "user-stories"
 coverImage: "AgilePainRelief_BlogIllustrations_Jan2019_Image1_v2.jpg"
+excerpt: 'It is common in the early stages of Scrum implementation for there to be misunderstandings'
 ---

 It is common in the early stages of Scrum implementation for there to be misunderstandings about what User Stories are for and what makes them useful.
 A ScrumMaster’s task is to be able to help the Team and Product Owner when they are faced with ineffective User Stories as they go into Sprint Planning.